Aguilar, Pangasinan: History

-The Municipality of Aguilar had its early beginnings as cattle ranch founded by the Spaniards.
+The Municipality of Aguilar had its early beginnings as a cattle ranch founded by the Spaniards.
 The place was known then as Sitio Balubad, which was then still part of the town of Binalatongan (now San Carlos).
-On the western part were the Zambales Mountains with thick forests and verdant foliage.
-It was hunter's paradise with deer roaming here and there with an occasional wild boar making an appearance.
+On the western part were the Zambales Mountains with its thick forests and verdant foliage.
+It was a hunter's paradise with deer and wild boar occasionally being spotted in the area.
 The grass in the plains were succulent fare for fattening cattle and the water from the brooks and streams clear and sparkling.

 On the eastern part was the Agno River.
-At that time, there were no roads were yet established.
-There were footpaths which eventually roads providing access from one place to another.
-The river arteries constituted the main mode of transportation in the interior towns.
-Through these river systems, boats sailed from the Ilocos provinces in the North southwards to Dagupan, Calasiao, Lingayen and sometimes even as far as San Isidro De Labrador, Salasa, Aguilar and Camiling.
-Worth noting was the fossiliferous river bank in Camiling useful in making lime, while mineral waters consisting of ferruginous and alkaline waters were and are still found in Aguilar and Mangatarem.
+At that time, there roads were yet to be built.
+There were footpaths which were eventually expanded into roads to improve mobility and access, but the river arteries constituted the main mode of transportation in the interior towns.
+Through these river systems, boats sailed from the Ilocos provinces in the north southwards to Dagupan, Calasiao, Lingayen and sometimes even as far as San Isidro de Labrador, Salasa, Aguilar and Camiling.
+Worth noting was the fossiliferous riverbank in Camiling which was useful in making lime, while mineral waters consisting of ferruginous and alkaline waters were and are still found in Aguilar and Mangatarem.

 As a thriving place for cattle and bountiful rice harvests, it was natural for Aguilar to attract people from other towns to stay and settle in the place.
 The early settlers prospered and lived in peace and contentment.
 When the Spaniards in Lingayen heard of this flourishing village, they sent Spanish explorers through the town of Salasa to visit the place.
 Some Spanish soldiers and priest were left to organize a pueblo.
 In time, the clamor to convert the settlement into a town became popular.
 A petition was therefore, filed with the principales or municipal officials of Binalatongan to convert the village into a town.
 The petition was finally favorably endorsed.

 The decree establishing Aguilar as an independent civil political unit was issued on 16 July 1805 by Governor General Rafael Maria de Aguilar, after whom the town was named.
 The decree in Lingayen on 1 August 1805.
 However, it was not until 19 January 1806 that the Provincial Governor of Pangasinan was able to make the trip to the sitio of Balubad, the site of the Poblacion, to carry out the provisions of the decree.